-- Set the TIME/DIV switch to 1 ms and press the top TRIGGERING and B DELAY MODE pushbuttons. - Set the Vertical unit to display at least two divisions of the signal vertically. - Check the CRT display for one complete cycle per division. - If necessary, adjust the SWP CAL adjustment for one complete cycle per division.
+- Connect a one-kilohertz calibrator signal from the Indicator Oscilloscope Calibrator to the Vertical unit input connector. - 2.
+Set the TIME/DIV switch to 1 ms and press the top TRIGGERING and DISPLAY MODE pushbuttons. - 3.
+Set the Vertical unit to display at least two divisions of the signal vertically. - 4.
+Check the CRT display for one complete cycle per division. - 5.
+If necessary, adjust the SWP CAL adjustment for one complete cycle per division.